Viper3784/Whosville-App/SECURITYPOLICY.md

 Below is a list of versions of our app that are currently supported.
-Our sincerest apologies but in order to better serve you, the residents of Whosville we require that all residents use a supported version of the app.
+Our sincerest apologies but in order to better serve you, the residents of Whosville, we require that all residents use a supported version of the app.

 | Version | Supported          |